petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![Docker run Anaconda.](/images/repro-fail/docker-run.png)

 To my surprise, this failed.
-Apparently there was a change in image format at some point and these images are no longer supported.
+Apparently there was a change in Docker image format at some point and these types are no longer supported.
-So I searched for the newest Anaconda version with Python 3.5, which was Anaconda 4.2.0, and the image was in the correct format!
+So I searched for the newest Anaconda version with Python 3.5, which was Anaconda 4.2.0, and luckily the image was in the correct format.

 At this point I needed to create a new image derived from that one that installed the additional dependencies with `pip`.